UnusualTitan711x/spinograph-generator/README.md

 # spinograph generator
- A python program that generates spinographs
+ A Python program that generates spinographs using turtle.